p-j-smith/lipyphilic/docs/installation.rst

 Installation
 ============

-Conda
+Mamba
 -----

-The easiest way to install **lipyphilic** is through the `conda-forge
+The easiest way to install **lipyphilic** is using `mamba` and the `conda-forge
 <https://anaconda.org/conda-forge>`__ channel of `Conda
 <https://docs.conda.io/en/latest/index.html>`__::

-    conda config --add channels conda-forge
-    conda create -n lipyphilic -c conda-forge python=3.10 lipyphilic conda activate lipyphilic
+    mamba create -n lipyphilic -c mamba-forge python=3.11 lipyphilic mamba activate lipyphilic

 This will install **lipyphilic** along with all of its dependencies into a new virtual environment.

-If you do not already have Conda installed on your machine, we recommend downloading and installing `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`__
+If you do not already have Mamba installed on your machine, we recommend downloading and installing `Miniforge <https://conda-forge.org/download/>`__.
---- a lightweight version of Conda.

 PyPI
 ----